terrymafura/maffsojah.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <br/>
-<p>Hi, I am Terry Mafura aka maffsojah.
+<p>Hi, I am Terry aka maffsojah.
 I'm not a robot, I'm just like you</p>
+<p>I'm a 25 year old from Harare, Zimbabwe.
+I love programming and design so I'm learning JavaScript and React.
+I also developed a passion for Data when I developed a machine learning application for my Capstone Project.
+I used Apache Spark + Python and Django for the web app.</p>
+<p>When I'm not on my PC coding and reading, I will be on my PC listening to music and playing around with Photoshop.</p>

 <!-- <h2>Skills</h2>
 <ul class="skill-list">
 	<li>HTML - Jade - Haml - Erb</li>
 	<li>Responsive (Mobile First)</li>